DaveRead/microKENBAK-1-Compiler/Documentation/LanguageSpecification.md

 ##Subtraction

-The `SUBTRACT` statement is used to subtrat a value form a variable.
+The `SUBTRACT` statement is used to subtract a value form a variable.
 The form is:

 `SUBTRACT` *value* `FROM` *variable_name*